AtlasC0R3/dotty/README.md

 ([Windows](https://github.com/raysan5/raylib/wiki/Working-on-Windows), [macOS](https://github.com/raysan5/raylib/wiki/Working-on-macOS), [Linux](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux), [etc.](https://github.com/raysan5/raylib/wiki))
 then use make (or mingw32-make, or tcc, asjhfggjzad) to compile.

-*Tested on Windows 10 and Debian using KDE.*
+*Tested on Windows 10 and Debian and Arch Linux on KDE.*

 ## F.A.Q.
 well should i explain what a faq is